 Each year California legislators establish the cost for enrollment fees per unit.
 Full-time enrollment costs for the year are used along with information about the health fee.
 This sets the amount for tuition and fees while information from the SEARS is used to establish amounts for books and supplies and miscellaneous/personal expenses.
-Finally, Humboldt State University student budget information for room and board and transportation is used because of the close geographic proximity and shared residential areas.
-In this way, the Financial Aid Office establishes a reasonable cost of attendance.
+Finally, Humboldt State University, Mendocino College, Shasta College, and Butte College student budget information for room and board and transportation may all be reviewed to assist in the determination of College of the Redwoods cost of attendance.
+The cost for these schools is reviewed because of their close geographic proximity, shared residential areas and similar regional profile to College of the Redwoods.
+In this way, the Financial Aid Office establishes a reasonable cost of attendance each year.